jgm/pandoc/doc/jats.md

         Used as the contents of the [`<email>`][elem:given-names] element.

+    `affiliation`
+    :   list of affiliation identifiers; marks the organizations with which an author is affiliated.
+Each identifier in this list must also occur as the `id` of an affiliation listed in the top-level `affiliation` list.

     `cor-id`
     :   identifier linking to the contributor's correspondence information.
 The info itself must be stored in as an item in